gcallah/MiscWriting/AI/LLMs.md

 But LLM’s do not "hallucinate."
 They work entirely on probabilities The fact that 95% of the time X would be the best word to follow Y means that 5% of the time it won’t be, and some fraction of that 5%, it will be crazily wrong, like when chatGPT recommended using glue to prevent cheese from slipping off of pizza.

+Intelligence can be defined as the use of reason to achieve some aim.
+(I use "AI" all the time when composing a piece of writing.
+And in this case, the AI decided that the previous sentence was "Intelligence can be defined as the use of raisin to achieve some aim.")
+Even in the least practically oriented use of intelligence, there is still some aim: to understand the nature of the prime numbers, or to contemplate why the universe exists.

+But chatGPT and its ilk have no aims.
+(AI version: "But chat, GPT and they’re El Cavo aims.")
+The only entity with an aim involved in the process is us.